Skip to main content

 1

-• Preheat the oven to 220°C. Peel or thoroughly wash the potatoes and cut them into rough pieces.
-Transfer them to a pot or saucepan and submerge them with water.
+• Peel or thoroughly wash the potatoes and cut them into rough pieces.
+Transfer to a pot or saucepan and cover with water.

 • Roast in the oven for 10 - 15 minutes, tossing halfway.